 A party's Minimum Available ICAP Position represents the minimum amount that must be offered into an RPM Auction.
 A party's Minimum Available ICAP Position on a unit for an RPM Auction is equal to the minimum Daily Minimum Available ICAP for such unit during the Delivery Year.
-Effective 2020/201 Delivery Year, a party's Minimum Available ICAP for the summer/winter season will also be calculated in the Capacity Exchange system; however, Capacity Storage, Intermittent, and Environmentally Limited Resources are exempt from the Capacity Performance must offer requirement.
+A party's Minimum Available ICAP for the summer/winter season will also be calculated in the Capacity Exchange system; however, Capacity Storage Resources, Intermittent Resources, and Hybrid Resources consisting exclusively of components that in isolation would be Intermittent Resources or Capacity Storage Resources are exempt from the Capacity Performance must offer requirement.